BjornL1/bankloan-calculator/README.md

 - JSHint
   - The test gives warning for: 'let'is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 After discussion with my mentor this is not a critical item and can be ignored, it is rather related to a default setting in JS hint and is connected to an extension in JSHint that is not detected/installed.
   - One undefined variable for EmailJS send mail function, however the code snippet is according to instruction and give no error or strange behavior on any device/platform so this message from JShint is ignored.
-  - The function for checking input mask for dot and holds a value temporarily and according to JShint seen as an unused variable, however the function is intended and has to work in this way to avoid/block wrong input when typing, therefore these warnings are ignored.
-This concerns row 34-51.

 - Lighthouse (desktop)
   - Accessibility/SEO